redis/redis/INSTALL.md

     cd src; make

-The compilation will produce a redis-server binary.
+The compilation will produce a `redis-server` binary.

 To install Redis, use

     make install

-and all the binaries will be installed on /usr/local/bin.
+and all the binaries will be installed on `/usr/local/bin`.

 Alternatively:

     make PREFIX=/some/other/directory

-to have the binaries in /some/other/directory/bin.
+to have the binaries in `/some/other/directory/bin`.

 Run the server using the following command line: